 Courses for the academic specialization are determined by the faculty in the academic discipline.
 Therefore, students with majors in Secondary Education in the College of Fine Arts have two academic advisors: one in the college and department of the academic specialization and one in the Office of Student Affairs in the College of Education.
-For more information, refer to the following section titled, "Academic Specialization," page 170.
+For more information, refer to "Academic Specialization," page 181.